The state of AI today

 In June 2023, a survey conducted at the Yale CEO Summit found that 42% of CEOs said that AI has the potential to destroy humanity in 5-10 years.

 In November 2023, at the first global summit on AI, a consortium of world leaders from the USA, China, EU, and other global powers signed the Bletchley Declaration, which acknowledges the “potential for serious, even catastrophic, harm, either deliberate or unintentional, stemming from the most significant capabilities of these AI models.”
-Following the summit, the UK, US, Japan, France, Germany, Italy, Singapore, South Korea, Australia, Canada, and the European Union have established AI Safety Institutes with a mandate to better understand and mitigate risks from frontier AI.
+Following the summit, the UK, US, Japan, France, Germany, Italy, Singapore, South Korea, Australia, Canada, and the European Union have agreed to establish AI Safety Institutes with a mandate to better understand and mitigate risks from frontier AI.

 Why are AI experts, CEOs, and world leaders concerned that AI is an existential threat?